2007 Kabaddi World Cup (International Kabaddi Federation)

-2007 Kabaddi World Cup was the second edition of the Kabaddi World Cup and also the second one hosted by India.
-Host India won the World Cup by defeating Iran 29-19 in the Final.
+2007 Kabaddi World Cup was the second edition of the Kabaddi World Cup held by the International Kabaddi Federation (IKF).
+It was organised by Karnala Sports Academy in India.
+Host India won the World Cup a second time by defeating Iran 29-19 in the final.
 A total of 14 originally 16 teams took part in the competition out of which 11 were Asian.

 Teams

 Pools

 The teams were divided into four pools of four teams each.

 However, Pakistan and Kyrgyzstan never took part in the tournament.

 Competition format

 Sixteen teams competed in tournament consisting of two rounds.
 In the first round, teams were divided into four pools of four teams each, and followed round-robin format with each of the team playing all other teams in the pool once.

 Following the completion of the league matches, teams placed first and second in each pool advanced to a single elimination round consisting of four quarterfinals, two semifinal games, and a final.